NHSDigital/integration-adaptor-lab-results/vnp/README.md

 ## Sending EDIFACT to `Inbound MESH Queue`

-Use the ["A" application](https://github.com/fmtn/a) which is a AMQP client allowing you to send messages directly to `Inbound MESH Queue`.
+Use the ["A" application](https://github.com/fmtn/a) which is an AMQP client allowing you to send messages directly to `Inbound MESH Queue`.
+Java 11 required.

 Example: